GerardoLSJ/BTS-Django-D3.js/README.md

 ### Play with it!

-The main thing are in the folders:
+The main functionality is at:
 ```
 /static/main.js  at the first directory
 ```
 ### and at:
 ```
-django-d3-example/views.py
+django-d3/views.py
 ```